What Public Benefits are Available to Workers on Strike

 When a person participates in a strike at work, it may affect their eligibility for certain public benefits.

-What does it mean to participate in a strike?
+For SNAP, what does it mean to participate in a strike?

 1) Picketing; and/or